 How To Clean Your Bike Chain the EASY Way – and Lube it Too

-Regular Maintenance is Key
+Regular Light Maintenance is the Key

 A much easier way is to make sure your bike chain never gets dirty enough to need a heavy-duty clean.
 For that, all you need is regular light maintenance.
 During rainy weather, do the routine below at least once a week, but preferably even more often.
 At the end of each biking day is optimal.
 Think of it like brushing your teeth – a routine that takes a few minutes out of your day, but is worth it in the long run.